TEXAS TECH UNIVERSITY: AN OVERVIEW

 Texas Tech University’s Red Raiders are members of the Big 12 Conference and compete in 17 varsity sports, including nine women’s and eight men’s programs.

-Texas Tech University’s libraries includes the University Library, Architecture Library, Law Library, Southwest Collection/Special Collections Library, Vietnam Archive, and Health Sciences Center Library.
+Texas Tech University’s libraries include the University Library, Architecture Library, Law Library, Southwest Collection/Special Collections Library, Vietnam Archive, and Health Sciences Center Library.

 Tuition for the 2018-19 academic year is $10,835 for undergraduate in-state or bordering states students and $8,768 for graduate students.